pushkin-consortium/pushkin/docs/source/quickstart/gettingstarted.rst

 (*It’s highly recommended that, when deploying any code, you refrain from typing in real passwords as plain text in the config file.
-Instead, use variables, which are supported by YAML.*)
+Instead, use environment variables, which are supported by docker-compose.*)

 Now open ``config.yaml`` for your experiment and replace the database line with the name of the database you entered into the main file.
 The